Aduzona/Microsoft-Azure-ML-Projects/2_Operationalizing_Machine_Learning/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
+# Machine Learning Operations (MLOps)

-This Project is aimed at Operationalizing Machine Learning, by applying DevOps principles to Machine Learning, usually known as MLOPs.
+An Udacity Project part of the Machine Learning Engineer with Microsoft Azure Nanodegree program.
+This Project aimed at Operationalizing Machine Learning, by applying DevOps principles to Machine Learning, usually known as MLOPs.
 I will start by creating an ML model from the Bank Marketing dataset, from there I deploy the model, consume endpoint it and pipeline automation. it.

+The Models for the project was created with both Azure Machine Learning studio using *Automated ML* and Azure Machine Learning SDK for Python using [Notebooks](starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb).

 ## Architectural Diagram

-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".
+The Architectural Diagram provided below starts from Authentication and ends with Documentation.

 ![Project Flow](screenshots/1_Project_Flow.png)

+## Key Steps

 1. Authentication
 2. Automated ML Experiment